techidaily/site-android-pokemon-go/source/_posts/unova-stone-pokemon-go-evolution-list-and-how-catch-them-for-xiaomi-redmi-note-13-pro-5g-drfone-by-drfone-virtual-android.md

 1. The Mock location on the Xiaomi Redmi Note 13 Pro 5G device is enabled can lead to failed to detect location GPS joystick or error 12 on the Xiaomi Redmi Note 13 Pro 5G device.
 It is therefore advised to make sure that the location in question is disabled to get the gaming experience back on track.
 2. The other and the most common reason for the error 12 is the fact that the GPS signals are not received by the Xiaomi Redmi Note 13 Pro 5G device.
 It also leads to Pokémon failed to detect location error and will make sure that you get all the enjoyment for which the game has been downloaded.

-## Part 2: 3 solutions to fix Pokémon fails to detect the location

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XoC2TGp1PLY?si=iH9xs76NhWn4pP-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 3 solutions to fix Pokémon fails to detect the location

 ### Solution 1: Turn on GPS